Kaushal2612/Kafka-Using-Java/README.md

 This project is to created Producer and Consumer to send and receive message from the topic using Apache Kafka

+Currently, The HelloProducer application writes data on the topic when receive the message via Rest Endpoint and HelloConsumer consumes data from the same topic.

 About Apache Kafka: https://medium.com/analytics-vidhya/apache-kafka-architecture-getting-started-with-apache-kafka-771d69ac6cef

 Steps to Follow for Running this project: